An online new music intensive for composers and performers

 Yes!
-Because of the nature of this intensive with composers writing new solo pieces, performers on ANY instrument can apply and will be equally considered.
+Because of the nature of this intensive with composers writing new solo pieces, performers on ANY instrument or voice can apply and will be equally considered.
 It’s a great opportunity to build new repertoire for your instrument!

 I’m a composer.
 How long will I have to write the piece?